Cruise control is generally not bad for your car when used appropriately. It can help improve fuel efficiency and reduce driver fatigue on long trips.

 Using cruise control can lead to decreased reaction time, as drivers may become complacent and less attentive behind the wheel.
 When the system is engaged, it’s easy to become less alert and responsive to sudden changes in traffic or road conditions, which can increase the risk of accidents.

-Can Be Dangerous in Certain Situations
+Can Be Dangerous In Certain Situations

 Cruise control can be particularly dangerous in certain situations, such as inclement weather, heavy traffic, or winding roads.
 Engaging cruise control in these scenarios can limit the driver’s ability to quickly adjust speed and maneuver the vehicle, posing a greater risk of loss of control or collisions.

-Negative Effects on Control and Handling
+Negative Effects On Control And Handling

 Using cruise control may have negative effects on the overall control and handling of the vehicle.
 It can lead to reduced agility in responding to unexpected obstacles or hazards, potentially compromising the driver’s ability to maintain safe driving conditions.